 - Crossed Double Crochet.
 Whereas the v-stitch makes a pattern that looks like a v, the crossed double crochet (xdc) looks like x's.
 It's a great simple way to create a crochet fabric that looks more difficult than it really is to execute.

 - Cluster Stitch.
 Clusters, bobbles and popcorn stitches can be worked using different basic stitches but it is very common to use the double crochet stitch.
-For example, see the instructions for the 5 dc cluster.

 - Crochet Shell Stitch.
 Likewise, the shell stitch can be made in different heights but the double crochet shell stitch is most common.